 This past May, in collaboration with VShine Animal Protection Association, Hebei Buddhist Charity Foundation, and the California-based Duo Duo Animal Welfare Project, Humane Society International sponsored the “Chinese Young Activist Summer Workshop” in Tianjin, some 80 miles east of Beijing.
 The workshop brought together two Chinese attorneys and three American experts to help activists lay a road map for their campaign against the dog meat industry.

 The Chinese made participants aware of the laws they could use to help them, while the Americans introduced ways to plan for action and coordinate emergency rescues, along with information about typical behaviors of traumatized animals and how best to care for them.

 The 79 attendees were mostly born in the late 1980s, part of the Chinese generation that is least tolerant of animal abuse.
 Among them were those involved in the highway interceptions and the anti-Yulin Festival demonstration.
 With these passionate young people now even better-equipped to fight for their cause, the days of the dog meat industry are numbered.
-Please, take action and donate to help shut down the dog meat trade and keep all animals safe.
+Please, donate to help shut down the dog meat trade and keep all animals safe.